mercure-imaging/mercure/docs/support.rst

 If you have questions or feature requests for the mercure DICOM router, you can get in touch with the developers via the Gitter chat below.
 You need to sign in using a GitHub account.

-.. important:: There are currently login issues with the chat when using Chrome as browser.
-Please either use Firefox or click the link below to open the discussion board in a separate window.

 `Hermes Support Board <https://gitter.im/hermes-router/community>`_

 .. raw:: html